balcortex/100_days_code_web_development/README.md

 ## Day 016 - 2023/09/18

 Today I learned the two types of Box Model that CSS uses.
 The size calculations are more complex in the standard model (default); in contrast, in the alternative model (preferred) the actual size is the declared one.

+## Day 017 - 2023/09/19

+Today I learned about positive and negative margins.
+Use positive margins to create space between elements and negative margins to narrow the distance between elements.